spectrumauctions/sats-home-v2/docs/pages/java.md

 This is enough information for Maven to download the dependency automatically.

 Alternative without Maven:
-The pre-compiled jar files are also available on Github (see [Home](https://spectrumauctions.org/)).
+The pre-compiled jar files are also available on [github](https://github.com/spectrumauctions/sats/releases).
 You can include them in your project directly.

 ## Examples
 To see how to use the respective APIs, check out the examples on GitHub: